2014 GP3 Series: Driver changes

 ART Grand Prix saw all three of their 2013 drivers leave the series; Conor Daly and Facu Regalia graduated to GP2, and Jack Harvey moved to Indy Lights.
-The team signed two returning drivers, Alex Fontana and Dino Zamparelli, who had previously driven for Jenzer and Marussia respectively, as well as German Formula Three driver Marvin Kirchhöfer.
+The team signed two returning drivers, Alex Fontana and Dino Zamparelli, who had previously driven for Jenzer and Marussia respectively, as well as German Formula Three champion Marvin Kirchhöfer, who joined last-minute from Russian Time.

 Arden International signed two new drivers, as reigning champion Daniil Kvyat stepped up to Formula One, racing with Scuderia Toro Rosso, and Carlos Sainz Jr. moved to Formula Renault 3.5 Series.
 They were replaced by returning driver Patric Niederhauser, who previously raced for Jenzer, and Nissan GT Academy driver Jann Mardenborough.

 Koiranen GP completely changed its lineup for 2014.
 Patrick Kujala and Dean Stoneman moved to Marussia, while Kevin Korjus moved to the European Le Mans Series.
-They were replaced by two returning drivers, Carmen Jordá and Jimmy Eriksson who previous drove for Bamboo and Status respectively, and rookie Santiago Urrutia.
+They were replaced by two returning drivers, Carmen Jordá and Jimmy Eriksson, who previously drove for Bamboo and Status respectively, and rookie Santiago Urrutia.
+Eriksson had initially signed for Russian Time.

 Carlin also made two changes to their lineup.
 Nick Yelloly moved to Status, and Alexander Sims switched to the British GT Championship.
 They were replaced by two rookies, Red Bull Junior Team member Alex Lynn and Emil Bernstorff.

 Marussia Manor Racing saw one of their 2013 drivers leave the series — Tio Ellinas graduated to the GP2 Series — whilst Dino Zamparelli moved to ART.
 They were replaced by Patrick Kujala and Dean Stoneman, who had both previously driven for Koiranen.

-Newcomers Hilmer Motorsport brought three rookies to the series: Ivan Taranov, Nelson Mason and Beitske Visser.
+Russian Time had planned a lineup of Marvin Kirchhöfer, Jimmy Eriksson and Markus Pommer before the team collapsed.
+Kirchhöfer and Eriksson found new homes in GP3 with ART and Koiranen, while Pommer returned to Motopark's German Formula Three programme.
+Instead, Hilmer Motorsport brought three rookies to the series: Ivan Taranov, Nelson Mason and Beitske Visser.

 Jenzer Motorsport brought a brand new lineup.
 Two of their 2013 drivers moved to other teams — Alex Fontana to ART and Patric Niederhauser to Arden — and Samin Gómez left the sport.
 Adderly Fong moved to the team from Status and was joined by rookie Mathéo Tuscher, and Pål Varhaug, who last competed in GP3 in 2010.

 Trident also brought a new lineup for 2014.
 Robert Cregan left the sport, David Fumanelli moved to the Blancpain Sprint Series and Emanuele Zonzini moved to the Italian GT Championship.
 They were replaced by three rookies; Victor Carbone, Roman de Beer and Denis Nagulin.

 Status Grand Prix saw two of their 2013 drivers move to different teams — Jimmy Eriksson to Koiranen and Adderly Fong to Jenzer — whilst Josh Webster switched to Porsche Carrera Cup Great Britain.
 Nick Yelloly moved to the team from Carlin, and was joined by a rookie, Alfonso Celis Jr., and Richie Stanaway, who had last driven in GP3 in 2011.